Government can’t reduce fuel prices – Kwame Jantuah explains

 A former Chief Executive Officer of the Ghana National Petroleum Corporation (GNPC), Mr Alex Mould said the Ghanaian authorities must also work to stabilize the local currency against the major trading ones especially the dollar.

-In is view, the high exchange rate threatens the petroleum prices more than the conflict between Russia and Ukraine.
+In his view, the high exchange rate threatens petroleum prices more than the conflict between Russia and Ukraine.

 Speaking on the Key Points with Dzifah Bampoh on TV3/3FM Saturday February 26, he said “I think Ghana is not too much of a problem at this moment because oil prices are not going to spike.